The Ketamine Infusion

 Standard Ketamine Infusion – Basic.
 6 Infusions/14 Days Series Includes -

 The Standard Ketamine Infusion includes all aspects of care as recommended by the American Psychiatric Association and the American Society of Anesthesiologists, this includes:

 Detailed Initial screening and assessment.

-Review of medical records, depression, anxiety and pain metrics.
+Review of medical records, depression, anxiety, and pain metrics.

-Review of prior laboratory tests and evaluations.
+Review of preliminary laboratory tests and evaluations.

 Standard Ketamine Infusion:

 Standard ketamine infusion – Yale-National Institute of Mental Health Protocol